Parks, Playgrounds, and Outdoor Recreation in West Allis

 There are many great places to get outside in West Allis!
 West Allis is home to four Milwaukee County parks, three biking and hiking trails, and over a dozen City-owned parks.
 Explore and enjoy one of these beautiful parks today.

-Please contact the West Allis-West Milwaukee Recreation and Community Services Department at 414-604-4900 or visit the WAWM Rec website for information on soccer fields, baseball fields and the Liberty Heights wading pool.
+Please contact the City of West Allis Department of Public Works at 414-302-8888 for information on soccer fields, baseball fields and the Liberty Heights wading pool.

 Milwaukee County Parks